 What?
 Pentecost?
 In the Law?
 But that's a Christian thing, the birthday of the church, isn't it?
 In the Law, God commanded three major observances: Pesach, or Passover; Shavuoth, or Pentecost; Sukkoth, or Tabernacles, also called Booths, which is preceded by the Days of Awe which includes Rosh Ha-Shanah or New Years and Yom Kippur or the Day of Atonement.
-And the time between Pesach and Shavuoth, Passover and Pentecost, is ritually counted, the counting of the Omer, connected in the observance God commanded as they were connected in the historical events.
+And the time between Pesach and Shavuoth, Passover and Pentecost, is ritually counted.
+The word Pentecost is because of that, from the Greek for fiftieth, the number of days.
+The counting of the Omer is connected in the observance God commanded as it was connected in the historical events.

 This is why Acts speaks of all the people being in town for Pentecost -- there already was one!
 "Easter" does not stand alone.
 And if it is isolated from that within which it stands and made to stand alone, it is not Easter but something else.
 The women who went out that first Easter went out not in joy to find their risen Lord but to tend to the body of a dead man.
 And when they found he was risen, they hurried to tell the Apostles -- who did not believe them.
 (You can't make this sort of stuff up -- here's the biggest news ever, but first shown not to those in the Office of Holy Ministry but to the women, who were told to go tell them!)
 No pancakes, no lillies.

 That is the story.
 Deliverance from bondage and death in Egypt, a trek toward the reason for the deliverance, the giving of the Law at Sinai.
 The Passover seder and its lamb (Pesach), counting the Omer, Pentecost (Shavuoth).
 The Last Seder and Death of the Paschal lamb and his resurrection from the dead, God himself counting the Omer, the giving of the Spirit in Jerusalem.
-The triduum of Maundy Thursday and Good Friday and Pascha with its vigil, Paschaltide, Pentecost.
+Maundy Thursday and Good Friday and Pascha, Paschaltide, Pentecost.
 That is the story of salvation we celebrate during this time.

 We can take it as God gave it, with the seder giving way to and becoming the mass, the sacrifice of the Paschal lamb giving way to and becoming the sacrifice of the Paschal Lamb Jesus, and the giving of the Law giving way to and becoming the giving of the Spirit.
 Then we have the religion of the Christ, Christianity; then we have Law and Gospel -- the Good News.